ksoze84/sokore/README.md

 KeyPoints:
 * Keep the React paradigm.
 If you are familiar with class components, you will be familiar with this as well.
-* Work with "Kore" extended classes.
-  * A "kore" has a state and a setState method; write into it all state actions you need.
+* Work with "Kore" extended classes; a kore class has a state and a setState method; write into it all state actions you need.
-* You define the class, the hook manages the rest.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.
-* Helps to separate logic from render.
-* A basic standalone hook that doesn't store nor share the instance: useKore.
+* There is a basic standalone hook that doesn't store nor share the instance: useKore.
 * And a hook to store and share your kore instance and its state: useSoKore.
   * The hook maintains a unique instance and its state across your application.
   * Share the state and actions to update it between components.